 Skip to main content

 And then, of course, there’s confusion around what classifies as a health emergency, when it’s appropriate to use the ER, and where to go if your medical need is not an emergency.
-In this article, we’ll discuss a few care options – many of which are open beyond business hours – to keep in mind during your next health scare.
+Below, we’ll walk through a few care options—many available beyond business hours—to keep in mind during your next health scare.

-Many times we mix up “urgency” and “emergency” – meaning, if we think there’s an urgent reason to head to the doc, it feels like an emergency.
-And so, before we even consider alternative options, we may find ourselves waiting in the ER.
+Many times we mix up “urgency” and “emergency” – meaning, if we think there’s an urgent reason to head to the doctor, it feels like an emergency.
+And so, before we even consider alternative options, we find ourselves waiting in the ER.

-This is why it’s important to familiarize ourselves with the medical conditions that classify as health emergencies before we have a health scare.
+This is why it’s important to know what is considered a health emergency, and what is not.
 Here’s a list of life-threatening emergencies that qualify for a trip to the ER:

 • Loss of consciousness, including fainting